mbz4b8/deep-learning-challenge/README.md

   - ASK_AMT—Funding amount requested
   - Data not included as a "Feature" in model:  "EIN" and "NAME" were removed from the input data, as they are identifiers that are not useful for modeling purposes (and are not considered "feature" or "target").
 - Before training the model, an attempt was made to simplify the data by reducing the number of specific Application Types and Classifications as too many different factors may overtrain the model and reduce accuracy.
   - Application Types were simplified by only included Application Types that received 950 or more applications.
-This resulted in 6 different Application Types for the model.
+This resulted in 6 different Application Types for the model (down from 17 different types in the raw data).
   - Classifications were simplified by only including Classifications taht received 1,880 or more applications.
-This resulted in 6 different Classifcation types for the model.
+This resulted in 6 different Classifcation types for the model (down from the 71 different types in the raw data).

 Compiling, Training, and Evaluating the Model